Search

 • Increased Engagement: Modern learners have to pick and choose how they spend their time.
 If you don’t cater to their needs with learning that’s relevant, engaging, and personalised, you’re unlikely to motivate them into action.
 On the other hand, did you know that engaged individuals generate 218% higher income per employee?

 • Improved Satisfaction: By providing efficient, effective, and enjoyable learning experiences, you’ll simultaneously boost learner satisfaction.
-As a result, satisfied learners are more likely to participate in future learning opportunities and recommend them to their peers.
+In turn, satisfied learners are more likely to participate in future learning opportunities and recommend them to their peers.
 In fact, 70% of employees say that learning initiatives boost their sense of connection to their organisation.

 • Better Retention: In today’s competitive job market, retaining your top talent is crucial.
 By getting your approach to learning and development right, you can foster loyalty and reduce turnover.
 After all, 94% of employees say they would be more willing to stay in an organisation that invests in their development.